-5 Tips and tricks that will help your NGO save time and money
+5 Tips that will help your Non profit save time and money

 It basically means you have to become smarter and sharper as an organisation, either by becoming more efficient, more strategic and more focused and/ or by looking at your challenges differently.

 Here are some tips and tricks that can help you as an organisation save time and money!